CraigStuntz/CraigStuntz.github.io/drafts/2026-04-27-constraint-programming.markdown

 ## Worked Out Examples

-The same thing keeps coming up, over and over again.
+The same pattern keeps coming up, over and over again.
 Also, the implementations of this pattern vary quite a lot, so there is depth behind the seeming simplicity.
 You can implement this pattern in various languages, and they will be executed differently!